A Extensive Overview of Ubuntu Video Editor

 Overloading Projects

-A typical misstep in Ubuntu Video Editor is adding too many effects:
+A typical misstep in Ubuntu Video Editor is adding countless filters:

 - Consequence: Your final piece might feel jumbled or appear unprofessional.